andreax79/xferx/zoo/pdp7/decsys/README.md

 ```

 - S - Read the next page (60 lines)
-- W - Type the page
+- W - Type (display) the page
+- U - Update (save) the file on the tape

 Create a new FORTRAN program: